m4xshen/m4xshen.dev/content/posts/build-your-modern-neovim-config-in-lua.md

 require("config.options")
 ```

 When Neovim reads this line on startup, it goes through the `runtimepath`, search for `lua/` and load `/config/options.lua`.
-The default `runtimepath` includes includes `~/.config/nvim`.
+The default `runtimepath` includes `~/.config/nvim`.
 This is why we put the `lua/` inside it.

 ### Notes